slowernews/wisdom-tldr/README.md

 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
 Influence their memories and you can influence their decisions.'*

 <!--
+“Hard decisions are only hard when you’re in the process of making them.” -- Debbie Millman

+D: Define the problem simply.
+A: Assess the impact.
+N: Name the underlying dynamic.
+C: Create the smallest next step you can.
+E: Establish personal accountability.

 Do i need to justify my choice?
 What am i searching for? functional decision vs emotional decision.

 too familiar - too unfamiliar. we like what is in the middle! similar enough and different enough to be liked. the secret is on the [middle](#on-balance)